ararune/ui-ux-landing-page/README.md

 - The contact section is a static UI by default.
 Wire it to a backend or form service if you need submissions.
 - If you add new TypeScript config changes that affect type-checking, the `build` script runs `tsc -b` before `vite build`.

-### Contributing

-Small changes are welcome: open a PR, keep changes focused, and run `npm run lint` before committing.

-### License

-See the repository license or add one if needed.